jdav892/nbascripts/README.md

 # NBA Stat Scraping
 A set of web crawler scripts that scrape player information, and statistics.
 Can be used to fill CSV/Txt files or populate a database, depending on use cases or implementation.
-(This is repo is a template implementation that can be built upon)
+(This repo is a template implementation of the solution that can be built upon)

 ## How It's Made: